hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/intro_xo_transaction_family.rst

   Ensure that this environment is running a validator, a REST API, and an XO transaction processor (such as ``xo-tp-python``).

-* If you are using a Docker development environment, open a client container by running the following command from your host computer’s terminal window:
+* If you are using the Docker development environment described in :doc:`/app_developers_guide/installing_sawtooth`, open a client container by running the following command from your host computer’s terminal window:

   .. code-block:: console

      % docker exec -it sawtooth-shell-default bash

+  Otherwise, see your docker-compose file for the correct container name.

 * Verify that you can connect to the REST API.